AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/content-fragments-customizing.md

 >[!CAUTION]
 >
->The [Content Fragment Core Component](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/components/content-fragment-component.html) is now recommended.
+>The [Content Fragment component is part of Core Components](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/components/content-fragment-component.html).
 See [Developing Core Components](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/developing.html) for more details.

 Content fragments can be referenced from AEM pages, just as any other asset type.
 AEM provides the **[Content Fragment core component](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/components/content-fragment-component.html)** - a [component that allows you to include content fragments on your pages](/help/sites-cloud/authoring/fundamentals/content-fragments.md#adding-a-content-fragment-to-your-page).
 You can also extend this **[Content Fragment](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/developing.html)** core component.